Welcome to PayPal!

 PayPal suspension and termination rights

-As security for the performance of your obligations under this user agreement, you grant to PayPal a lien on, and security interest in and to, your PayPal balance in the possession of PayPal.
+As security for the performance of your obligations under this user agreement, you grant to PayPal a lien on, and security interest in and to, funds held in your PayPal account.

-If you manage your PayPal balance in multiple currencies, and the PayPal balance for one of the currencies becomes negative for any reason, PayPal may set off the negative PayPal balance by using funds you maintain in a different currency.
-If you have a negative PayPal balance in non-U.S. dollars for a period of 21 days or longer, PayPal will convert this negative PayPal balance to U.S. dollars.
-In either case, a currency conversion may be required, and you will be required to pay a currency conversion spread.
+If you hold funds in a PayPal account in multiple currencies, and the balance for one of the currencies becomes negative for any reason, PayPal may set off the negative balance by using funds you maintain in a different currency.
+If you have a negative balance in non-U.S. dollars for a period of 21 days or longer, PayPal will convert this negative balance to U.S. dollars.
+In either case, a currency conversion will be necessary, and PayPal’s transaction exchange rate (including our currency conversion spread) will be used.

-In addition to the above, if you have a past due amount owed to us, our affiliates, or eBay Inc., PayPal may debit your PayPal account to pay any amounts that are past due.
-This includes amounts owed by using our various products such as Venmo, Xoom and/or Braintree.
+In addition to the above, if you have a past due amount owed to us, our affiliates, or eBay, PayPal may debit your PayPal account to pay any amounts that are past due.
+This includes amounts owed by using our various products such as Venmo, Xoom or Braintree.

 Assumption of rights